kskrobas/npcl64/README.md

  */

 # npcl64
 The npcl is a program for nanocrystal models building and diffraction calculations.
 It has command line interface, with simple diagram plotting based on gnuplot.
 Code is based on standard c++(17 and higher) libraries hovewer was tested for Linux only.
-Calculations are supported by parralel computing with OpenMP library.
+Calculations are supported by parralel computing with the OpenMP library.

+The "npcl" fullfills POSIX standard requirements, hovewer fully tested is only under the Linux like environments.

 Requirements: